hemeac/kiwiTechTree/README.md

 * Renamed the command pods to reflect the relative node in which they appear.
 * Cockpit heat resistance has been reduced until High-Altitude Flight which is added through a B9PS upgrade.
 * Rocket Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 * Jet Engines have received a B9PS upgrade two tiers later which adds about 20% thrust.
-I tweaked the R.A.P.I.E.R. a bit more.
+The R.A.P.I.E.R. gets moved into the "unique" propulsion branch rather than part of the jet engines.
 * Command Pods, Fuel Tanks and the Mk1-3 Spaceplane Systems, and other structural parts have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.
 * Revamped Science points; Set the scienceCap to the same level as the base level eliminating need to repeat experiments.
 Reduced the level of transmit science of Mystery Goo, Material Lab to 14% of cap.
 Increased the transmission to 100% for all other stock science experiments.